Skip to main content

 What you need to tell us

-• the taxable value of the ESS benefit (in the ESS field), also include this as Earnings not liable for ACC earners’ levy
+• The value of the ESS benefit in the earnings not liable for ACC earners’ levy field (if the benefit is provided in shares).

-• the total tax, and any student loan or child support, deducted from the benefit.
+• The total PAYE and any student loan deducted from the benefit.

-The latest version of the employment information no longer has the ESS tax code option.
+Record the ESS income under the employee’s current tax code.
+The employment information return no longer has the ESS tax code option.

 Former employees